|Elliott Sound Products||Voltage & Current Regulators|

 Where the switching regulator wins is when the input voltage is much greater than required by the load, as the efficiency will be a great deal higher.
 For the same load current, current from the supply with a switching regulator actually reduces as the supply voltage increases.
 With a linear regulator, the current remains the same, and wasted power (as heat) increases.
 Switching regulators are outside the scope of this article though.

-A standard LM317 can be used as a current regulator, and will have excellent performance.
+A standard LM317 used as a current regulator has excellent performance.
 The down-side is that the reference voltage is 1.25V, while the 'reference' voltage for the discrete version shown above is only 0.7V.
 This means that the LM317 needs more voltage headroom.
 A simulation shows that the circuit shown below will not regulate the current properly until the input voltage is greater than 19.8V, including the minimum level from ripple voltage.
 C2 is used to ensure the circuit doesn't oscillate.